merovex-press/stranded-series/README.md

 * Each season comprises eight episodes.
 * Each episode is 26,500±2,500 words or 80±8 pages in length, split into 8 segments.
+* Write the entire first season, then drop the first four as single novellas and one bundle.
+Then drop the next novel every six weeks, which buys you six months.

 <!-- The average read-time for an episode in this series is 120 minutes @ 220wpm ± 10% (26,500±2,500 words or 80±8 pages). -->

 ## Pilot

-Teaser- 2-3 pages sometimes called the “cold open”.
+Teaser - 2-3 pages sometimes called the “cold open”.
 Show us a character, often the main character, and tease some sort of conflict.
 Try ending on a cliffhanger.
 Ask the questions the episode will attempt to answer.

 Act one - Give us a bit more on the main characters for this episode.
 If the teaser was a crime, then act one is the crime scene investigation.
 Ramp up the tension through the act and bring us to another cliffhanger.